SanderSpies/WorldState.js/README.md

 Current version: pre 0.1

 DO NOT USE.
 Still getting everything ready for 0.1.
+The library features seem to be working for 0.1, however the wrappers and ReactWorldStateMixin still need extra work before I will call it a 0.1.

 Introduction
 ---
-This generator turns a plain object model into an immutable graph.
+This generator turns a JSON object model into an immutable graph.

 Although it's possible to only use the library, I would recommend using the generator for creating wrappers around the library.
 This way the cognitive strain of using this library is left to a minimum.